 The MacDonalds, the other main clan on Skye, were not so settled.
 Round about the 16th or 17th century they moved their clan seat from Dunsgaith, near Tokavaig on Sleat, to Duntulm at the north of the Trotternish peninsula.

 The ruins of Duntulm Castle can still be seen perched on the cliff edge.
 After a baby fell from the castle window onto the rocks below - or so the story goes - they moved a few miles south to Monkstadt House, taking some stones from the castle with them to build an extension.
 They were still there when Flora MacDonald crossed the Minch with Bonnie Prince Charlie.
 Leaving the Prince on the shore she went up to Monkstadt House where she found Lady Margaret MacDonald entertaining Government troops.
-In 1815 they moved south again to Armadale where Lord MacDonald had built a new castle, now incorporated into the Clan Donald Centre.
+In 1815 they moved south again to Armadale where Lord MacDonald had built a new castle, now the Armadale Castle, Gardens & Museum of the Isles.

 The MacKinnons, one of the smaller clans on Skye, occupied Strath and had their family seat at Dun Ringell in Strathaird.
 In the 15th century they moved to Castle Moil or Dunakyn, as it was sometimes called, at Kyleakin.

 Another of the smaller clans is the Nicolsons who had their lands at Scorrybreak just north of Portree.
 They didn’t have a castle but the ruins of the chief’s house can be seen at Torvaig.
 The last chief, Norman Nicolson, emigrated to Tasmania in the early 1800s.

 On an island in the river at Skeabost are the ruins on the old church of St Columba’s.